JaredCH/KeyChain/README.md

 An AHK tool to manage macros and external scripts.

-This tool is a simple passion project for my needs regarding CAD systems J D Edwards, and Excel.
+This tool is a simple passion project for my needs regarding CAD/Omniwin, J D Edwards, and Excel.
 Some of the scripts provided are hard coded specifically for my use case and will not work properlly if executed on your computer.

 Support for simple strings, AHK formatted keys, and external executable's or ahk scripts.